-The joint resolution proposes changes to Section 7 of Article XI of the Florida Constitution, relating to amendments or revisions.
+The joint resolution proposes changes to Section 7 of Article XI of the Florida Constitution, relating to tax or fee limitations in amendments or revisions.
 The joint resolution provides that the existing two-thirds vote required for voters to approve any constitutional amendment or revision imposing a new state tax or fee be expanded to include any constitutional amendment or revision increasing an existing state tax or fee.
-The joint resolution incorporates a definition of "existing State tax or fee" substantially similar to the current definition found in the constitution; that is, it is defined as "any tax or fee that produces revenue subject to lump sum or other appropriation by the Legislature, either for the State general revenue fund or any trust fund, which tax or fee is in effect at the time of the election at which the proposed amendment or revision is considered."
+The joint resolution clarifies the definition of "existing State tax or fee" to be any tax or fee that produces revenue for state government.

-The joint resolution also requires that any proposed amendment or revision, regardless of the source of the proposal, that imposes a significant financial impact on state government in an amount greater than two-tenths of one percent of the portion of the state budget appropriated from the General Revenue Fund, as established in the General Appropriations Act approved by the Governor, for the state fiscal year ending in the year prior to the election in which such proposed amendment or revision is considered, must pass by at least two-thirds of those electors voting in the election in which such h7037a.FT.doc 3/28/2006
+The joint resolution also requires that any proposed amendment or revision, regardless of the source of the proposal, that results in significant additional spending by state government in an amount greater than one-tenth of one percent of the total state budget as established by the General Appropriations Act approved by the Governor, for the state fiscal year ending in the calendar year prior to the year of the election in which such proposed amendment or revision is considered, must pass by at least two-thirds of those electors voting in the election in which such proposal was considered.
+Based on the FY 2005-06 budget, significant additional spending would be any amount greater than approximately \$63 million.